alexander-kastil/az-cloud-native/labs/lab-07/readme.md

         // await this.payment.AddPaymentAsync(payment);

-        // To keep things simple we will just execute the payment against our dapr bank service
+        // To keep things simple we will just execute the payment against our dapr bank service var usersBank = ActorProxy.Create<IBankActor>(new ActorId(paymentRequest.PaymentInfo.AccountNumber), "BankActor");
-        // Make sure to created the bank account with the same account number in advance
-        // You will find a sample in the bank client of the starter var usersBank = ActorProxy.Create<IBankActor>(new ActorId(paymentRequest.PaymentInfo.AccountNumber), "BankActor");
         var withdrawResp = await usersBank.Withdraw(new WithdrawRequest() { Amount = paymentRequest.Amount });

         // Now we could issue a payment response just like we did in PaymentResponse paymentResponse = new PaymentResponse()
         {